TheSilvered/nest/docs/c_api/c_api-lexer.md

 **Description:**

-Adds the lines array to the given text.
+Adds the `lines` array to the given text.

-On failure the lines field of the struct is set to NULL and lines_len to 0.
+On failure the lines field of the struct is set to `NULL` and lines_len to `0`.

 **Parameters:**